eclipse-dataspace-protocol-base/DataspaceProtocol/artifacts/buildSrc/README.md

 ## Implementation notes

-The Json Schema Object Model parser does not yet support all Json Schema features such `anyOf` or `oneOf`.
+The JSON Schema Object Model parser does not yet support all JSON Schema features such `anyOf` or `oneOf`.

 # Build Setup